Managing Employee Attendance: 6 Best Practices + Sample Policy

-Managing employee attendance can be a challenge for small businesses.
-For your business to thrive, it is vital that your employees show up for work—as excessive absences can significantly impact your business’ productivity and overall employee morale.
-Developing a strong attendance policy, using time tracking software, and providing benefits and resources to help employees limit unexpected absences are just some ways to combat attendance issues.
+Managing employee attendance is crucial for your small business to thrive.
+It is vital that your employees show up for work—as excessive absences can significantly impact your business’ productivity and overall employee morale.
+Developing a strong attendance policy, using time tracking software, and providing benefits and resources to help employees limit unexpected absences are just some effective ways to combat attendance issues.

-Read on for six best practices for managing employee attendance and download and customize our free sample attendance policy to get started.
+Read on for six best practices for managing employee attendance issues, and download our free sample attendance policy to get started.

 Thank you for downloading!